backlinkexpert6/allevi8-marketing-blog/README.md

 ## Chicago Marketing Company: Strategic and Personal

-As a trusted [Chicago marketing company](https://allevi8marketing.com/what-we-do/), we prioritize clear goals and proven strategies.
+we prioritize clear goals and proven strategies.
 From campaign development to multichannel marketing, our team adapts to your business and budget.

 ---